abvalatouski/wstp/README.md

 # Talking with Wolfram Mathematica from Wolfram scripts, C, and Haskell

+_The article is under development..._

 _If you're not interested in Haskell, you can read the article up to "Step 3" or even "Step 2"._

 ## Brief introduction into WSTP

 [WSTP (Wolfram Symbolic Transfer protocol)](https://www.wolfram.com/wstp/) is a protocol that allows programs and Wolfram Kernel to communicate.
-From perspective of this article, WSTP is a thing that will allow us to connect Haskell code with the Kernel and perform various calculations, such as solving equations and computing integrals.
+From perspective of this article, WSTP allows arbitrary programs to send requests to the Kernel to perform various calculations, such as solving equations and computing integrals, and, of course, get results back.

 All the logic will be split into server and client code.
 The server will have access to the Kernel and the client will perform requests to the server